 15. Gleneagles (Kings), Perthshire

 This stunning resort golf course is located in the County of Perth and is located just 40 minutes away from Stirling Castle, a popular tourist attraction for the whole family.
 The course itself (Kings Course) is wonderfully manicured and is surrounded by lush greenery, and it is considered by many to be a wonderful architectural and landscaping masterpiece.
-The course, which opened in 1919, has long been a favourite for many professional and amateur golfers as well as various members of the aristocracy but golfers must be prepared for a challenge; one which requires absolute accuracy and selecting the right club will be an important factor on your success as the shot is always a little longer than one might expect here.
+The course, which opened in 1919, has long been a favorite for many professional and amateur golfers as well as various members of the aristocracy but golfers must be prepared for a challenge; one which requires absolute accuracy and selecting the right club will be an important factor on your success as the shot is always a little longer than one might expect here.
 And with the strong yet subtle winds, the famous Kings Course at Gleneagles is set to be tough yet rewarding.

 Address: Auchterarder PH3 1NF